ropensci/tiler/cran-comments.md

 Tested: I have tested this and it appears to be successfully writing any temp files from the python scripts to this R session temp sub-directory and removing it as part of any `tile` call.

+Examples have also been updated to use better temp paths and temp file cleanup.
+The example that requires an existing tile set and would launch a preview in a web browser is no longer run.

 This update release also adds some additional functionality and documentation.

 ---